Camera Base

 • Mark each photo as independent or dependent event based on a user defined minimum time interval.

-• Export data to Mark, Presence, EstimateS and other statistical or GIS software
+• Export data to MARK, PRESENCE, DENSITY, EstimateS and other statistical or GIS software

 Camera Base is licensed under the GNU General Public License version 3 http://www.gnu.org/licenses/